New JBLM deputy commander takes the reigns

 |Downloads:

-This work, New JBLM deputy commander takes the reigns [Image 5 of 5], by Pamela Sleezer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, New JBLM deputy commander takes the reigns, by Pamela Sleezer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT